arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * Explain threads to your grandmother
 * As a software engineer you want both to innovate and to be predictable.
 How those 2 goals can coexist in the same strategy?
 * What makes good code good?
+* Explain streaming and how you would implement it.
 * Say your Company gives you one week you can use to improve your and your colleagues' lifes: how would you use that week?
 * What did you learn this week?
 * There is an aesthetic element to all design.
 The question is, is this aesthetic element your friend or your enemy?